College Research Support Office (CRSO)

 The University is keen to develop research links with the key markets of Brazil, China (particularly around Guangzhou), India and North America (the US and Canada).
-As a result, travel funds have been established to allow academics to seek funding for travel to these regions to establish and develop research collaborations.
+As a result, the Birmingham International Engagement Fund has been established to allow academics to seek funding for travel to these regions to establish and develop research collaborations.

-The International Relations Team manages several funds, which support cooperation with institutions in North America.:
+The International Relations Team manages several funds, which support cooperation with institutions in North America, including the BRIDGE Partnership.